Mesa (computer graphics): Gallium3D

 The development of Gallium3D started in 2008 at Tungsten Graphics, and the implementation is available as free and open-source software as part of Mesa 3D hosted by freedesktop.org.
 The primary goal of making driver development easier, bundling otherwise duplicated code of several different drivers at a single point, and to support modern hardware architectures.
 This is done by providing a better division of labor, for example, leaving memory management to the kernel DRI driver.

-Gallium3D has been a part of Mesa since 2009 and is currently used by the free and open-source graphics driver for Nvidia (nouveau project), for AMD's R300–R900, Intel's 'Iris' driver for generation 8+ iGPUs and for other free and open-source GPU device drivers.
+Gallium3D has been a part of Mesa since 2009 and is used by all non-Vulkan drivers as of version 22.0.
+As of 2026, there are at least 20 Gallium3D drivers, including hardware drivers, software implementations, virtualization passthrough, and translation layers implementing Gallium3D on top of APIs such as Vulkan, Apple's Metal API, and Microsoft's Direct3D 12.

 Software architecture

 Gallium3D eases programming of device drivers by splitting the graphics device driver into three parts.
 This is accomplished by the introduction of two interfaces: Gallium3D State Tracker Interface and the Gallium3D WinSys Interface.
 The three components are called: